 However, to achieve exceptional results when printing with PETG carbon fiber filament, there are key considerations:

-2. Hardened Nozzle Carbon 3D filament is abrasive and can cause faster wear and tear on a standard brass nozzle, especially with frequent use.
+Hardened Nozzle Carbon 3D filament is abrasive and can cause faster wear and tear on a standard brass nozzle, especially with frequent use.
 To effectively work with CF filament, a nozzle constructed from hardened steel is a prerequisite for your 3D printer.
+This happens with a standard nozzle (brass) when printing filament with carbon fibers (CF):

 By adhering to these guidelines, you can harness the full potential of carbon fiber filaments in your 3D printing endeavors.
 Achieve high-quality and reliable results by investing in the right equipment and meticulously calibrating your 3D printer.
 Monitoring your prints closely is also essential to meet your desired outcomes.